csdiaoext/Automatic-StewartPlatform/README.md

 * `Servo.h` - It is a library to control arduino servos.
 Can be found on your Arduino IDE.
 * `StewartPlatform.h` - It is a library to perform all the Stewart Platform Control Maths.
 Can be found in this repository.

-After installing the dependencies, you just have to set up the `Config.h` inside the StewartPlatform library to your platform's values.
+You just have to set up the `Config.h` inside the StewartPlatform library to your platform's values.
 After that, just run `Automatic-RotaryStewartPlatform.ino` on your Arduino.

 Information about how to get the platform values can be found in `Config.h` or in [here](http://www.instructables.com/id/Arduino-controlled-Rotary-Stewart-Platform/?ALLSTEPS).